 - Q: I’m not comfortable installing my newels.
 Will StairSupplies provide the installation?

-A: Unfortunately, due to our small size, we are not able to provide the installation of any stair parts.
+A: Unfortunately, we are not able to provide the installation of any stair parts.
 However, all of our stair parts come with installation instructions and we have made how-to videos available on our website.
 Further, if you call us, we would be more than happy to walk you through the installation process.

 - Q: How long does it take to get my newels?

 A: All StairSupplies™ wood products are made to order, meaning we don’t carry any wood products in stock.
-Most wood products have about an 8-10 day lead time, but you may also call and ask about expedited production to see if your product is eligible.
+Most wood products have about a 12 business day lead time, but you may also call and ask about expedited production to see if your product is eligible.